 What are each of these CSS Opacity property is used for?

-• -moz-opacity:0.7; Used for Transparency on old versions of the Mozilla browser.
+- -moz-opacity:0.7; Transparency on old versions of the Mozilla browser.
 For example: Netscape Navigator.

-• -khtml-opacity: 0.7; Used for Transparency on old versions of Safari
+- -khtml-opacity: 0.7; To add transparency on old versions of Safari